University of Duisburg-Essen: Mercator-Professorship Award

 Further professors include Jette Joop, Kai Krause and Bruce Ames.

-Poets in Residence
+Poets in residence

-The institution of the poet in residence is not missing at any university in the USA.
+The institution of the poet in residence is not missing at any university in the US.
 In Germany, the University of Duisburg-Essen was the first and, for a long time, only university that followed the American example and brought contemporary authors to the university as guest lecturers for readings and seminars.
 In 1975, Martin Walser was the first poet in residence to hold his poetics lectures in Essen.

 Since the summer semester 2000, the following personalities have worked as poet in residence at the University of Essen (later Duisburg-Essen):